Representing yourself at the Upper Tribunal

 You might want to write down a summary of the key points of your argument, to remind yourself what you want to say.
 You can give a copy of this to the judge if you want, as long as you also give a copy to the Home Office presenting officer as well.

 If you have several points to make – for example, if you think the First-tier Tribunal made an error of law in three different ways – make this clear.
-You can say ‘my first reason is’, ‘my second reason is’ etc. Try and stick to one reason at a time, without mixing up different areas of argument (though if the areas of argument are connected, you can say this).
+You can say ‘my first reason is’, ‘my second reason is’ etc. Try to stick to one reason at a time, without mixing up different areas of argument (though if the areas of argument are connected, you can say this).

 You can’t interrupt the judge, the Home Office presenting officer or a witness if they are in the middle of talking.
 If you think the judge is moving on to the next part of the hearing and you haven’t finished what you wanted to say, you can raise your hand.

 If it is you who has been granted permission to appeal, you will make your argument first.
-The Home Office presenting officer with then respond, and then you will have a final chance to sum-up or respond to what the Home Office has said.
+The Home Office presenting officer will then respond, and then you will have a final chance to sum-up or respond to what the Home Office has said.

 The decision